googleinterns/dagger-query/README.md

 Dagger Query can be used to investigate the dagger dependency graph.

+## How to use Dagger Query project?

+1. Add `//src/com/google/daggerquery:dagger_query_plugin` target in a **plugins** attribute of your app's target.
+2. Specify the name of your app's target in **dagger_query_textproto** rule located in file `src/com/google/daggerquery/BUILD`.
+3. Use bash script located in a `project` folder for executing queries! 🚀
+    > ./dagger-query.sh deps com.google.Cat \
+    > ./dagger-query.sh allpaths com.google.Office com.google.Beach \
+    > ./dagger-query.sh somepath com.google.Paris com.google.sights.EiffelTower

 **This is not an officially supported Google product.**

 ## Source Code Headers